mcrider/azimuth-core/README.md

 *   `/client/views` Core templates and their accompanying JS files.
 *   `/client/pages/` Default Page templates, and their accompanying JS/CSS files are stored here.
 Pages are stored in a modular fashion where everything needed to display a page template is stored in its own directory.
 *   `/server` JS that is run only on the server and not sent to the client.

+### Shoutouts

+Thanks to [BeDifferential](https://github.com/BeDifferential/accounts-entry/) for creating the basis of the account templates.